Introduction to Analyzing Digital and Analog Transponders

 Specifying the receiver model

-You will use a Complex Receiver model for your transponder.
+Use a Complex Receiver model for your transponder.

-1. Open Uplink_Rx's () properties ().
+1. Open Uplink_Rx's () Properties ().

 3. Click the Receiver Model Component Selector ().

-5. Click OK to accept your selection and to close the Select Component dialog box.
+5. Click OK to accept your selection and to close the Select Component dialog.

 Adding a parabolic antenna to the receiver